Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 Start Simple and Scale

 There are endless variations of effective hangboard protocols and programs.
-However, it’s good to begin with a simple set of exercises so you don’t get lost in the sea of possibilities — especially for beginners.
+However, it’s wise to begin with a simple set of exercises so you don’t get lost in the sea of possibilities — especially for beginners.
 Included here are a few foundational hangboard exercises to try out as you begin to get the hang of training at home.

 Standard Two-Arm Hang